Food Policy & Environment

-Public policy offers the potential to reach the entire population of a city, state, or nation in ways that might help reduce the rates, progression, and economic and health impacts of obesity.
-Research to carefully evaluate the impact of policies and the processes by which they succeed or fail is an important need in the field.
+Public food policy offers the potential to reach the entire population of a city, state, or nation in ways that might help reduce the rates, progression, and economic and health impacts of obesity.
+Research to carefully evaluate the impact of food policy and the processes by which they succeed or fail is an important need in the field.

 To address national objectives for improved food security and dietary quality, the U.S. Department of Agriculture (USDA) supports useful extramural research in economics aimed at understanding and enhancing the nation’s nutrition assistance programs.